urness/CS167-practice-assignment/README.md

 1. Print out Hello World
 2. Insert a Text cell and play around with markdown
 3. Build a quick function and test it

+---
+# Professor Urness' feedback
+(after you submit the assignment, Professor Urness will give feedback here)